-Noise impacts within areas of the Northshore precinct and Central precinct have the potential to be at or above an $L{Aeq, 15 \text{ minute}}$ noise level of 40 dB(A).
+Industrial noise impacts within areas of the Northshore precinct and Central precinct have the potential to be at an $L{Aeq, 15 minute}$ noise level of 40 dB(A).

-During the day time attended monitoring, the Tallawarra Power Station was observed at a noise level of approximately 38 dB(A) $L{Aeq,\ 15\ minute}$ within the Northshore precinct.
+During the day time attended monitoring, the Tallawarra Power Station was observed at a noise level of approximately 38 dB(A) $L{Aeq, 15 minute}$ within the Northshore precinct.
 Within the Central precinct Tallawarra Power Station operations were not audible.

-Low frequency components may be present for areas closest to the Tallawarra Power Station.
-The extent of potential annoying characteristics cannot be commented on at this stage.
+Low frequency components may be present for areas closest to the Tallawarra Power Station, and was considered in the development of noise impact contours.